 These workouts are recommended running programs that have worked in the past for many people, but they may not be right for you.
-Check with your doctor prior to starting any exercise routine (especially running) or you may find yourself reading the articles in the Military.com Archives about Lower Back or Knee Injuries.
+Check with your doctor before starting any exercise routine (especially running), or you may find yourself reading the articles in the Military.com archives about lower-back or knee injuries.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.